Shortening the Sales Cycle in Healthcare – Getting Inside the Buyer’s Head

 - Eliminating the known barriers like security assessments as early as possible

-The fact is that we are all using variations on the same tools and techniques and we are struggling with the same issue – closing deals faster is almost impossible.
+We are all using variations on the same tools and techniques and struggling with the same issue – closing deals faster is almost impossible.
 How do we do a better moving deal more efficiently?
 How do controlling deals more effectively?

 The discussion was quite a revelation for our CIO, John Ulett.
-John has been on the receiving end of hundreds of sales pitches and has been the subject of dozens of sales processes from start to finish.
+John has received hundreds of sales pitches and has been the subject of dozens of sales processes from start to finish.

 He was surprised by what we go through.
 Ed Gaudet, the CEO of Censinet, shared his sales process with John.
 This was eye-opening.